We had a very successful hybrid festival in 2021 and our plan for 2022 is to hold our in-person festival once again.

 - By submitting, the filmmaker expressly acknowledges and agrees that they shall be bound by the terms of this agreement.

--If your film is accepted, you'll be asked to provide digital press materials that include a short synopsis, filmmaker credits, digital stills from the film and a trailer.
+-If your film is accepted, you'll be asked to provide digital press materials that include a short 30 word synopsis, filmmaker credits, high resolution digital photos from the film and a trailer.

 -Foreign language films must be made available with English subtitles.